mmax1406/ControlTests/README.md

 # ControlTests
-Testing some control schemes of industrial practical control problems.
+Testing some control schemes of  control problems.
-(Each sub-project has a pdf with an explanation of whats done)
+(Each sub-project has a pdf with an explanation of whats done - or at least will have one)

-## Pendulum control
+### Pendulum control
 Using matlabs simscape deploying 2 control schemes.
 1) classical PID (no cascade loop closure)
 2) ADRC control

-## BLDC motor control
+### BLDC motor control

-## Gear box backlash analysis
+My tests of controlling the simscape bldc motor model using diffrenet control schemes.
+(Still working on it and making a clearer explanation).
+Need to add the inverter

+### Kalman
+My implemntation of a kalman filter for a pendulum model.
+I compared it to the simulink implemntation on a mathworks example.